rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

     </details>

 20. Security Auditing and Monitoring - Mr Harrison is responsible for auditing and monitoring the security configurations of his company's AWS resources.
 He needs to ensure that all IAM policies, security groups, and key management settings comply with company policies and industry standards.
 Which AWS service should Mr Harrison primarily use to automate this auditing process?
-    - A) Set up AWS Guard to monitor suspicious activity and use CloudWatch to create alarms for unauthorized actions
+    - A) Set up AWS GuardDuty to monitor suspicious activity and use CloudWatch to create alarms for unauthorized actions
     - B) Use AWS Config to continuously monitor resource configurations and compliance with company policies
     - C) Enable AWS Inspector to scan for vulnerabilities and resource configurations and use CloudTrail for tracking IAM policy changes
     - D) Use AWS CloudTrail for logging API calls and integrate with AWS Security Hub to aggregate and analyze findings

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
 		Explanation: AWS Config is the best service for continuously monitoring and auditing resource configurations.
 It tracks changes to resources like IAM roles, security groups, and key management and can automatically compare these configurations against best practices and industry standards.
 This service also provides the ability to assess the compliance status of your AWS resources.
-Guard and CloudWatch is focused on threat detection and monitoring suspicious activities but doesn't provide the comprehensive auditing features required for compliance monitoring.
+GuardDuty and CloudWatch is focused on threat detection and monitoring suspicious activities but doesn't provide the comprehensive auditing features required for compliance monitoring.
 Inspector and CloudTrail is more focused on vulnerability scanning and logging but AWS Config is better suited for policy and configuration compliance.
 CloudTrail and Security Hub helps with security monitoring and incident response but AWS Config is the dedicated tool for auditing configurations and ensuring compliance.
     </details>

 21. Compliance and Risk Management - Miss Taylor is responsible for ensuring that the company's AWS environment complies with industry-specific regulatory requirements such as GDPR and HIPAA.
 She needs to demonstrate that appropriate security controls are in place and that all relevant data is protected.
 What steps should Ms Taylor take to ensure compliance and generate the required reports?